trisulnsm/dinodoc/trisuldocs/docs/ug/netflow/interface_tracker.md

 # Interface Tracking

+## Overview

-Interface Tracker is a *Trisul Streaming Analytics* feature of Trisul you need to enable on a Netflow Interface level to acquire ability to create separate monitoring for hosts, applications and protocols on each interface.
+Interface Tracker is a *Streaming Analytics* feature of Trisul you need to enable on a Netflow Interface level to acquire ability to create separate monitoring for hosts, applications and protocols on each interface.

 ## Purpose of Interface Tracking

-To allow for accurate long term drilldowns of interfaces.
+When *Interface Tracking* is enabled on an interface it allows for accurate long term drilldowns of interfaces.

 ![](images/interfacetrackingeye.png)